sharonite/CI-CD-Project-2-Demo/README.md

 # CI-CD-Project-2-Demo

-# This collection calls Google Analytics Reporting API to query the report and post to #Slack.
+# This collection calls Google Analytics Reporting API to query the report and post to #Slack or any collaboration tools integrated with Git.

 # Notes: You do need an active Google Analytics Client Account to define User Type Internal or External.